sandra2358/QuantumPortfolio/README.md

 # QuantumPortfolio
 Sandra Yang's Portfolio on Quantum Circuits and Algorithms

-This portfolio covers the following:
+This portfolio intend to cover the following:
 0. [Foundational Quantum Mechanics](./Foundational-Quantum-Mechanics.ipynb)
 1. Gates
    a.
 [Single and Two-qubit Gates](./Single-and-Two-Qubit-Gates.ipynb)